 Reflecting on my past has never been my thing.
 Mostly because I like to forget about it once it's gone.
 But for the purpose of incorporating a little bit of me to my blog I would like to write something that is more personal and hopefully relatable.

 These are probably not going to be motivational posts as they will consist of my real ups and downs.
-I don't intent my writings to be impressive, I just want my readers to see the true version of who I am, my thinking process and life style.
+I just want my readers to see the true version of who I am, my thinking process and life style.
 That itself has a tremendous value to me as I get to expose my vulnerability, so it will maybe have a healing effect on me in the future.
 But I'd also like to hope that my openness and honesty will inspire you, those who read my posts, to reflect on your own lives and maybe receive answers you've been searching for.
 Answers that will hopefully help you heal and grow as well.

 With this being said, let's start with downs